toxichemicals/SecureMC/README.md

    - `make server`: Builds the server component only.
    - `make client`: Builds the client component only.

-*Note: Client compilations may take significant time during the first build due to the GUI dependency graph.*
+*Note: Client compilations may take significant time during the first build due to the GUI dependency called Fyne.*

 ## How it Works